Run the Mattermost Access Request plugin | Teleport

 Run the Mattermost Access Request plugin

-This guide explains how to integrate Teleport Access Requests with Mattermost, an open source messaging platform.
-The Teleport Mattermost plugin notifies individuals of access requests.
-Users can then approve and deny access requests by following the message link, making it easier to implement security best practices without compromising productivity.
+This guide explains how to integrate Access Requests with Mattermost, an open source messaging platform.
+The Teleport Mattermost plugin notifies individuals of Access Requests.
+Users can then approve and deny Access Requests by following the message link, making it easier to implement security best practices without compromising productivity.

 This integration is hosted on Teleport Cloud